boardflare/website/pages/apps/excel/translate.md

 <h3>FEATURES</h3>

-LOCAL MODEL
+FREE LOCAL MODEL

 🌐 Translates 20 languages to or from English.<br>
 🆓 Unlimited free use<br>
 💻 Processed locally on your computer.<br>
 🔒 No data is shared outside Excel.<br>

-API MODEL (PREVIEW)
+PREMIUM API MODEL (PREVIEW)

 🌐 Translates between any of 100 languages.<br>
-🆓 Free while in preview, with a limit of 500,000 characters total usage.<br>
+🆓 Free while in preview, with a limit of 100,000 characters total usage.<br>
 🚀 Faster and more accurate (due to larger model size).<br>
 ☁️ Runs in cloud, however none of your data is logged.<br>